-Signal Name Pin No. Туре State During Reset Signal Description RESET 78 Schmitt Input Input, pull-up enabled Reset - This input is a direct hardware reset on the processor.
-When RESET is asserted low, the device is initialized and placed in the reset state.
-A Schmitt trigger input is used for noise immunity.
-The internal reset signal will be deasserted synchronous with the internal clocks after a fixed number of internal clocks.
-To ensure complete hardware reset, RESET and TRST should be asserted together.
-The only exception occurs in a debugging environment when a hardware device reset is required and the JTAG/EOnCE module must not be reset.
-In this case, assert RESET, but do not assert TRST.
-Note: The internal Power-On Reset will assert on initial power-up.
-To deactivate the internal pull-up resistor, set the RESET bit in the SIM_PUDR register.
-See Part 6.5.6. for details.
-RSTO 77 Output Output Reset Output - This output reflects the internal reset state of the chip.
-EXTBOOT Internal Ground Schmitt Input Input, pull-up enabled External Boot - This input is tied to $V{DD}$ to force the device to boot from off-chip memory (assuming that the on-chip Flash memory is not in a secure state).
+Signal Name Pin No. Ball No. Туре State During Reset Signal Description EXTBOOT 124 B11 Schmitt Input Input, pull-up enabled External Boot - This input is tied to VDD to force the device to boot from off-chip memory (assuming that the on-chip Flash memory is not in a secure state).
 Otherwise, it is tied to ground.
-For details, see Table 4-4 .
+For details, see Table 4-4.
 Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the XBOOT bit of the SIM_PUDR; see Part 6.5.6.
-Note: This pin is internally tied low (to $V{SS}$ ).
-EMI_MODE Internal Ground Schmitt Input Input, pull-up enabled External Memory Mode - This device will boot from internal Flash memory under normal operation.
-This function is also affected by EXTBOOT and the Flash security mode; see Table 4-4 for details.
-Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the EMI_MODE bit of the SIM_PUDR; see Part 6.5.6 .
-Note: This pin is internally tied low (to $V{SS}$ ).
+EMI_MODE 159 B2 Schmitt Input Input, pull-up enabled External Memory Mode - This input is tied to VDD in order to enable an extra four address lines, for a total of 20 address lines out of reset.
+This function is also affected by EXTBOOT and the Flash security mode.
+For details, see Table 4-4.
+If a 20-bit address bus is not desired, then this pin is tied to ground.
+Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the EMI_MODE bit of the SIM_PUDR; see Part 6.5.6.